Doug Hurley: STS-135

 In July 2011, Hurley returned to space on the final shuttle flight, STS-135 on the Space Shuttle Atlantis.
+This mission launched on July 8 and landed back at Kennedy SLF Runway 15 on July 21.
 The mission delivered the Multi-Purpose Logistics Module (MPLM) Raffaello and a Lightweight Multi-Purpose Carrier (LMC) to the International Space Station and tested a system which investigated the potential of robotically refueling existing spacecraft.
 STS-135 mission duration was 12 days, 18 hours, 27 minutes and 56 seconds.

 After returning to Earth, he served as the Assistant Director, New Programs for the Flight Crew Operations Directorate (FCOD) at Johnson Space Center.
 In August 2014, he became the Assistant Director for the Commercial Crew Program following the merger of Flight Operations and Mission Operations.

 SpaceX-DM2

 In July 2015, NASA announced Hurley as one of the first astronauts for U.S. commercial spaceflights.
 Subsequently, he started working with Boeing and SpaceX to train in their commercial crew vehicles, along with the other chosen astronauts Sunita Williams, Robert Behnken and Eric Boe.
 In August 2018, Hurley was assigned to SpaceX-DM2, the first test flight of the SpaceX Crew Dragon.
 Following the in-flight abort test of Crew Dragon, Hurley was confirmed to be the flight's commander.
 Hurley and fellow crewmember Bob Behnken were humorously compared in news and social media to the fictional brothers Bob and Doug McKenzie because of their friendship when they participated in the first commercial astronaut launch on SpaceX Crew Dragon Demo-2.

 Crew Dragon successfully launched on May 30, 2020, and successfully docked with the International Space Station on May 31, 2020.
 The crew joined the ISS Expedition 63 crew, which consisted of NASA astronaut and ISS commander Chris Cassidy and Russian cosmonauts Ivan Vagner and Anatoli Ivanishin.
 Crew Dragon undocked from the International Space Station on August 1, 2020, and successfully returned to Earth on August 2, 2020, after splashing down in the Gulf of Mexico off the coast of Pensacola, Florida.